 Whatever you do, don’t sit around stressing over money.

-We know your financial situation might look a bit different this year because of the COVID-19 pandemic.
-But if you’re concerned about funding or are looking for scholarship opportunities, it’s worth contacting the university in question.
+If you’re concerned about funding or are looking for scholarship opportunities, it’s worth contacting the university in question.
 At Stirling, we have a range of scholarships and bursaries that can help support you in your studies.

 5. Take your time (but don’t take too long)